feinstein/firebase_user_stream/README.md

 This library uses `static` methods for easiness of usage, but this doesn't limit its testability.

-`FirebaseUserReloader` can be injected with a mocked instance of `FirebaseAuth`, which can then be used for unit testing.
+`FirebaseUserReloader` can be injected with a mocked instance of `FirebaseAuth` for unit testing.

 For any examples on how to control its behavior under tests, please take a look at our own tests inside the `test` folder.